rkumar/zfm/README.md

 ###Multiple Selection of files###

-There are 2 ways of Multiple Selection.
+There are 3 ways of Multiple Selection.
 One is from the menu: select any file listing or recursive listing and choose the line numbers.
 Press ENTER when done and chose a command, or enter a command to execute.
 This way you may zip or move or delete or view multiple files.

 The second way is from the file manager itself.
 There is a toggle key for SELECTION_MODE (currently @).
 After toggling selection on, any files selected will go into an array.
 When toggling off, a menu of operations for multiple files appears (zip, move, trash, or enter your own command).

+Space bar also allows use to select several files.
+In Vim mode, "x" selects (toggles) and moves to next file.
+Currently, "y" is also mapped to selection, yy Y and other combinations such as yG y10gg etc will also work.
+The open command "o" can be used to open selected files using the "s" selector, "os". ":file" will also show the options for multiple selection such as vim, vimdiff, git mv, git add etc. "C-o" is also mapped to File Open and will show a menu for selected files.

 The first method from the menu, allows you to select based on a query such as recent files, todays files, files for an extension etc while keeping the file manager as-is.